 The Company reviews long-lived assets for recoverability in accordance with the provisions of Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") 360, Impairment or Disposal of Long-Lived Assets, which requires that long-lived assets be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
 Recoverability of assets is measured by comparing the carrying amount of an asset to future undiscounted net cash flows expected to be generated by the asset.
-These evaluations for impairment are significantly impacted by estimates of revenues, costs and expenses, and other factors.
+These evaluations for impairment are significantly impacted by estimates of revenues, costs and expenses and other factors.
 If long-lived assets are considered to be impaired, the impairment to be recognized is measured by the amount in which the carrying amount of the assets exceeds the fair value of the assets.
-For the years ended December 31, 2018, 2017 and 2016, the Company recognized impairment losses of \$4.3 million, \$4.1 million and \$1.9 million, respectively, on various fixed assets included in property, plant and equipment, net in the Consolidated Balance Sheets.
+See Note 7 for additional disclosure related to impairment of long-lived assets.